raspberrypilearning/alien-language/en/step_3.md

-## Create new project
+## Create a new project
-Next, you’ll train a machine learning model for yourself to see how it was done.
-For the next part of the project, you’ll use your voice to control an alien character that doesn’t understand English!
-You’ll invent two new words, that wouldn’t be found in an English dictionary, to control your character and train a machine learning model to recognize them.
+In the next few steps, you will train a machine learning model to see how it was done.
+For the next part of the project, you will use your voice to control an alien character that does not understand English!
+You will invent two new words that would not be found in an English dictionary.
+Then, you will use the words to control the alien character, and train a machine learning model to recognise them.

-First, create a project on machinelearningforkids.co.uk
+First, go to the Machine Learning for Kids website and create a project.

 --- task ---
-+ Go to [machinelearningforkids.co.uk](https://machinelearningforkids.co.uk/){:target="_blank"}
++ Go to [machinelearningforkids.co.uk](https://machinelearningforkids.co.uk/){:target="_blank"}.

-+ Click on **Get Started**
++ Click on **Get started**.

-+ **If** you have an account, click on **Log In** and type your username and password.
-Otherwise, click on **Try it now**
++ If you have an account, click on **Log in**, then type in your username and password.
+If you do not have an account, click on **Try it now**.
 --- /task ---

 --- task ---
-+ Click on **Projects** on the top menu bar
++ Click on **Projects** in the menu bar at the top of the page.

-+ Click the **+ Add a new project** button.
++ Click the **Add a new project** button.

-+ Name your project “Alien language” and set it to learn how to recognise **“sounds”**.
-Click the **Create** button.
++ Name your project `Alien language` and set it to learn how to recognise `sounds`.
+Then, click the **Create** button.
 ![Creating a project](images/create.png)

-+ You should see “Alien language” in the projects list.
-Click on it.
++ You should see `Alien language` in the projects list.
+Click on the `Alien language` project.
 --- /task ---